 For the new white card (CPCCWHS1001), you must upload your ID and have it finalised by our support team before you can attempt your video verbal assessment.
 The reason for this is that our assessors will use your ID to confirm your identity during the assessment.

-*You may be able to complete training online and receive a QLD white card if you live in QLD over 100km from the nearest available training centre.
-Please contact us for more information about remote areas online delivery approval.
+You may be able to complete training online and receive a QLD white card if you live in QLD over 100km from the nearest available face-to-face training centre.
+To check, enter your post code here.

 All White Cards are Nationally recognised and once you have a card from any State or Territory in Australia then it should be recognised in all other States and Territories of Australia.
 If you are completing the white card for a licence or permit please check with your relevant state regulatory body to ensure that the White Card that will be issued to you will be accepted.